AndyCappDev/tourbox-linux/docs/GUI_USER_GUIDE.md

 **What happens on launch:**

+1. If you have a legacy config (`mappings.conf`), it will be automatically migrated to individual profile files
-1. Loads your existing configuration from `~/.config/tourbox/mappings.conf`
+2. Loads your profiles from `~/.config/tourbox/profiles/`
-2. Displays all profiles and button mappings
+3. Displays all profiles and button mappings

 **On exit:**